 The Queensland Government is delivering on its commitments to amend laws applicable to renewable energy development by introducing a community benefit framework and making wind farms and large-scale solar farms impact assessable.

-Key changes to the planning framework are described below.
+Key changes proposed to the planning framework are described below.

 Social impact assessment (SIA)